fumes/fumes.11ty/src/articles/marti-friedlander-at-fhe-galleries.md

 - visual
 license: CC_BY_NC_ND
 thumb: marti_friedlander_fhe.jpg
-description: In the panorama of the Auckland art scene FHE galleries definitely sticks out.
+description: "In the panorama of the Auckland art scene FHE galleries definitely sticks out.
 Perfect attention for detail and an excellent presentational refinement are their trademarks.
-Currently showing Images from the life of photographer Marti Friedlander.
+Currently showing Images from the life of photographer Marti Friedlander."
-image: "/assets/p/.jpg"
+image: "/assets/p/marti-friedlander-at-fhe-galleries/marti-friedlander-at-fhe-galleries.jpg"
 ---

 **FHE GALLERIES** (Fogarty, Hojsgaard, Entwistle) is a private dealer gallery established in 1995.